After the Baker household Adeline continues up Bath Street towards the Market Place. We come to a row of three premises, just below the Almshouses.

 Richard had gone to work in the pottery industry at the age of 11 and as an apprentice learned his craft in the Potteries.
 He seems to have been steeped in and receptive to the tradition of popular radicalism and trade unionism of the North Staffordshire area.

 As a member and staunch supporter of the Potters’ Trade Union, Richard was influenced in early life by George Jacob Holyoake, a committed campaigner for secularism and Free Thought, an influence which was to last for the rest of his life.
 Richard was also an agitator for the political reforms advocated by the Chartist Movement.

-In 1847 he had married Mira Myatt, daughter of shoemaker John and Rebecca (nee Robinson) and as his family grew Richard found the pressures of earning a living combined with the strains and dangers of political agitation too much for him.
+In 1847 Richard had married Mira Myatt, daughter of shoemaker John and Rebecca (nee Robinson) and as his family grew Richard found the pressures of earning a living combined with the strains and dangers of political agitation too much for him.

 Consequently, at the age of 32 he left his native area to attempt to build up a business in Derby but experiencing financial difficulties there he moved on to Codnor.
 After initial success further problems led to his arrival at Ilkeston.

 The 1861 census finds his family in Granby Street but he soon moved into Bath Street where he traded for the most of the rest of his life — although the 1891 census shows him at Jessop Street in Codnor, though still trading at Bath Street.